GuestMeNot/garbled-merkle-tree/README.md

 node is visited only once, then there are at most M transitions which means the Turing machine can be represented as a Graph with M nodes.

-This is reasonable because most computing problems occur in finite time with finite resources.
+This is reasonable because computing problems execute in finite time with finite resources.
-The state of the entire computer storage at any given point in time can be considered a node.
+The state of the entire computer storage at any given point in time can be considered a stopping point in a Turing machine or a node in a Graph.
 Updating a memory location can be seen as visiting another node rather than the first node.
 Each operation can be seen as a transition from one node to the another.

 A DAG can be converted to an [M-Ary Tree](https://en.wikipedia.org/wiki/M-ary_tree) by:

-   - Adding a parent node above all root nodes which are now it's children.
+   - Adding a parent node above all root nodes which then become children of this newly created parent/root node.
    - Whenever a subtree has more than one parent we can duplicate the subtree at both parents.

 We can convert an M-Ary Tree to a [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree) by introducing intermediate nodes:

-   - Whenever a node has more than 2 children we select two of the children and add an intermediate node.
+   - Whenever a node has more than 2 children, we select two of the children and add an intermediate node as a new parent of these two nodes.
 For example, if node A has children B, C and D. Then we introduce a node E which has children B and C. A now has children E and D.
-     We repeat this step until there are no more than to two leave per node.
+     We repeat this step until there are no more than two children per node.

 Various [Tree rebalancing algorithms](https://en.wikipedia.org/wiki/Tree_rotation#Rotations_for_rebalancing) show a logical mapping from any binary tree of X leaves to any other binary tree of X leaves.